Below we have provided a list of FAQs to answer some common questions. If your question isn’t listed, contact us.

 The entire book can be placed in the bin marked mixed paper.

 The Waste Authority offers an electronic drop-off program.
-Drop-off hours are Monday through Friday from 8:30 am to 4:00 pm.
+Drop-off hours are Monday through Friday from 8:30 am to 4:00 pm and proof of residency is required.
 Visit our electronic recycling page to view a list of the items we accept.
-Please call ahead if you need assistance unloading your items.

 Periodically look for pharmaceutical drop-off events that are held in the county.
 If you miss one, take your needles and/or old medications and drop them into a laundry container, seal the lid with duct tape, wrap in 2 plastic bags, and dispose into the regular trash.